 Let’s create two stored procedures using two different connections.
-The first stored procedure will insert data into the #MaleStudents table, while the second will select the data from the table.
+The first stored procedure will insert the data into the #MaleStudents table, while the second one will select the data from the table.

 Create a new connection.
-If you are using SQL Server Management Studio, you can do so by opening a new query window.
-Execute the following SQL script in the new query window.
+If you are using SQL Server Management Studio, you can do this by opening a new query window.
+Execute the following SQL script in the new query window:

 Create Procedure spInsertStudent (@Name Varchar(50), @Age int, @Gender Varchar(50)) As Begin Insert Into #MaleStudents Values (@Name, @Age, @Gender) End

 We’ve now created a stored procedure that inserts a record into the #MaleStudent temporary table.
-Notice that this connection did not create the #MaleStudent, yet we are accessing it by inserting a record into it.
-This is because when creating a stored procedure you can access temporary tables from a connection other than the one that created the table.
+Note that this connection did not create the #MaleStudent, yet we are accessing it by inserting a record into it.
+The reason is, creating a stored procedure lets you access temporary tables from a connection other than the one that created the table.
 If you execute the above query, you will see that SQL Server will not throw any error.